dodo295/Speech_Recognition_Commands/README.md

     Model_3         97.76%                 86.63%

-# Real time Speech Recognition Commands
+# Real-time Speech Recognition Commands

     I used the three speech recognition models to recognize the speech command performed when a human speaks within just one second once the microphone starts streaming